 Does homeowners insurance cover tree removal?

-Home insurance covers tree damage and tree removal in certain scenarios.
-Generally, if a tree or limb falls onto your home, onto a detached structure like a garage or shed, or is blocking your driveway, your policy could cover the removal, up to your limit.
-However, the reason that the tree falls is important.
-Removal may be covered if a tree falls under the following scenarios, but only if it falls on your home, an outbuilding or your driveway:
+Home insurance covers tree damage and tree removal in specific scenarios.
+Generally, if a tree or limb falls onto your home, onto a detached structure like a garage or shed or is blocking your driveway, insurance could cover the removal up to your policy limit.
+However, the tree must fall on your home, outbuilding or driveway, and it’s only typically covered if the tree has been maintained properly and fell because of one of these reasons:

 - Windstorm